 My friend, Wendy, and I decided to make a pitcher one summer’s day, using our Almanac recipe.

 And, boy, is it drinkable—much more so than plain water.
 I’ll say that it did quench my thirst for water, but not for switchel.
-We drank half the pitcher and felt quite saturated!
+We drank half the pitcher!

-Enjoy more about this History of Switchel from the Almanac archives!
+Learn more about the History of Switchel from the Almanac archives!